Vinyl Group

-Vinyl Group Ltd is an Australian music technology company.
-It is traded on the Australian Securities Exchange.
-Its subsidiaries are Jaxsta (a music credit database), Vampr (a music networking platform), Vinyl.com (an online record store), Vinyl Media (a publishing and events business) and Serenade (a Web3 pioneer of physical and digital collectibles).
+Vinyl Group Ltd is an Australian music technology company which is traded on the Australian Securities Exchange.
+Its subsidiaries are Jaxsta (a music credit database), Vampr (a music networking platform), Vinyl.com (an online record store), Vinyl Media (a publishing and events business), and Serenade (a Web3 pioneer of physical and digital collectibles).
+The company is headed by CEO Josh Simons, who co-founded Vampr in 2015.

 History

-Vinyl Group started as Jaxsta which was listed as a public company on the ASX on December 28, 2018.
+Vinyl Group started as Jaxsta, which was listed as a public company on the ASX on 28 December 2018.

-In February 2023, the company announced it would acquire Vampr, a music networking platform that connects musicians and industry professionals.
+In February 2023, the company announced it would acquire Vampr, a music networking platform that connects musicians and industry professionals, headed by Josh Simons.
 The acquisition was completed in June 2023.
 Vampr’s founder and CEO Josh Simons initially joined Jaxsta as Chief Strategy Officer and was subsequently appointed CEO on 29 June 2023.

 Jaxsta launched Vinyl.com in May 2023, offering a catalog of vinyl records across all genres with verified creative contributions metadata on every album.

 Jaxsta rebranded as Vinyl Group Ltd in December 2023 to better reflect its expanded operations.

 In January 2024, Vinyl Group completed the acquisition of The Brag Media, a publishing and events business with about 10 million monthly active users (MAUs) across its brands, significantly enhancing Vinyl Group's reach and sales opportunities.
 The acquisition deal was valued at $8 million and was supported by an $11 million funding facility.

-In August 2024, Vinyl Group announced it would acquire media and marketing trade publication Mediaweek for $500,000 in cash and $500,000 in shares.
-In September 2024, the company acquired Funkified Entertainment Pty Ltd, bringing The Brag Media events in-house through a deal valued at up to $2.5 million, consisting of both cash and scrip.
+In August 2024, Vinyl Group announced it would acquire media and marketing trade publication Mediaweek for in cash and in shares.
+In September 2024, the company acquired Funkified Entertainment Pty Ltd, bringing The Brag Media events in-house through a deal valued at up to A$2.5 million, consisting of both cash and scrip.
 Simultaneously, it completed an all-scrip acquisition for 100% of the assets of Serenade, a UK-based digital collectibles startup, including the shares of its UK subsidiary.

 In February 2025, the company announced a consolidation of its media assets under the publishing banner Vinyl Media.
 In the same month, the company completed its acquisition of Concrete Playground, an Australian and New Zealand city guide digital publication, for $5.5 million.
+In June 2025, it was disclosed that Songtradr had agreed to provide the company with a A$1.5 million line of credit alongside its acquisition of Vinyl.com.

+In November 2025, the company was named second in Deloitte's 2025 Tech Fast 50, which recognises the fastest growing technology companies in Australia.
+In March 2026, Vinyl Group entered an agreement to acquire Val Morgan Digital.
+At the same time, Vinyl Group and Val Morgan formed a partnership covering cross-selling opportunities across outdoor and cinema advertising.
+Val Morgan retained ownership of the outdoor advertising (Val Morgan Outdoor, or VMO) and cinema advertising (Val Morgan Cinema) capabilities.

+In June 2026, Vinyl Group announced it would acquire Pedestrian Group.